sangeedh/Exploring_Verilog_HDL/Chapter 1: Introduction to Digital Design and Verilog/README.md

 In this chapter, we will provide an overview of digital design concepts and introduce the importance of Verilog as a hardware description language.
-We will also explore Verilog development tools and simulators that aid in the design and verification process.
+We will also explore Verilog development tools and simulators that aid in the design and verification process.<br />
+These example codes showcase various concepts in digital design and demonstrate how Verilog can be used to describe digital circuits.
+In the following chapters, we will delve deeper into these concepts and explore more advanced applications of Verilog.